bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 var bindings = {name: node_name}
 ~~~

 According to my tests, I got a writing speed of 6 nodes per second.
 This is a bit slow if you want to load a large database.
 It would be more than 11 days for a dataset of 1 million nodes.
-But of course you can make it parallel and reduce this time.
+But of course, you can make it parallel and reduce this time.
 Unfortunately, an efficient loading has to be coded by the user as there is no ready to use function available for it (so far).

 # Optimizing and tuning of the database

 The [list of Gremlin steps](https://docs.microsoft.com/en-us/azure/cosmos-db/gremlin-support) supported by Cosmos DB does not yet contain all the possible steps.
-However, this reduced list will be sufficient for most usecases and for users willing to learn Gremlin and graph databases.
+However, this reduced list will be sufficient for most use-cases and for users willing to learn Gremlin and graph databases.
 Strangely, the steps `loop` and `choose` are stated on this [tutorial-query-graph page](https://docs.microsoft.com/en-us/azure/cosmos-db/tutorial-query-graph) but they are not on the list of supported steps.

 Indexing is really important in graph databases as you need to start from somewhere before you travel through the connections and relationships.
 The starting point(s) is (are) chosen according to a keyword or a value and if there is no index, you have to scan the full graph to find them.
 According to Azure webpages, all entries in the DB are automatically indexed (vertex and edge properties) avoiding the need to manually creating them.
 However, it does not allow for partial or fuzzy matching.
 For example, with JanusGraph, users can combine Elasticsearch with the graph, which makes the keywords `textContains` or `textRegex` [available as gremlin predicates](http://docs.janusgraph.org/latest/search-predicates.html), to search in strings.